 About Japanese hardwood

-We actively uses domestic (Japanese) hardwoods.
+We actively uses domestic hardwood, specifically from Japan.

 Table of contents